janishar/nodejs-backend-architecture-typescript/README.md

 10. JWT

 # About The Project
-This project is designed to be used in a production ready environment.
-It will handle the scale and complexity of very demanding applications.
-This project is used by companies like Mindorks, AfterAcademy, and CuriousJr, having 10+ million usebase.
+This project is designed for a production ready environment.
+It can handle the scale and complexity of a very demanding application.
+This project is being used by companies like MindOrks, AfterAcademy, and CuriousJr.
+Apps/Websites having 10+ million usebase.

-It can be used to serve websites, mobile apps, and other API services.
+It is suitable for Web Apps, Mobile Apps, and other API services.

 # About The Author
-I, [Janishar Ali](https://janisharali.com) have created this project using my 10 years of experience in developing software for top tech companies.
+I, [Janishar Ali](https://janisharali.com) have created this project using my 10 years of experience in tech industry working for top companies.
 I enjoy sharing my learnings with the community.
 You can connect with me here:
 * [Twitter](https://twitter.com/janisharali)
 * [LinkedIn](https://www.linkedin.com/in/janishar-ali)
 * [Instagram](https://www.instagram.com/janisharali)